Politana, California: Decline of Politana

 A few Indians remained at the rancheria of Politana when American colonization began.
 However it was the burial place of the Christian Indians of San Bernardino Valley.
 This cemetery was a sacred spot, used by the Indians of the whole valley until the graves were leveled and the land placed under cultivation.
-As the country was settled, the Indians decreased in numbers and dispersed, especially during the smallpox epidemic of 1862-63.
+As the country was settled, the Indians decreased in numbers and dispersed, especially during the smallpox epidemic of 1862–63.
 The few remaining habitations fell into decay and vanished.
 Its cemetery became an orange grove in the late 19th century and now the site is an open lot west of the St. Prophet Elias Greek Orthodox Church on Colton Avenue, just southwest of the Inland Center Mall.
 There is now no trace of the rancheria or cemetery, except for occasional finds of pieces of tile or pottery.

+De Sienna Mission Hot Springs

+The springs may have been "created" by the action of 1812 San Juan Capistrano earthquake and/or 1812 Ventura earthquake 13 days later.

+Frank R. McDonald opened the De Sienna Mission Hot Springs resort on the site in 1929.
+The "plunge" offered black and white sulphur water baths.
+Other amenities including a mini golf course and "picnic grounds".
+McDonald constructed a three-story tower as an attraction on the site; "the ground floor had a museum of Indian artifacts".
+The bath house and tower were meant to be part of a much larger development.
+The tower was by used as an enemy-aircraft lookout by civil defense during World War II.
+The bathhouse may have survived until the 1950s.
+The tower was demolished in 1976.

+De Sienna's main competition in the area was Urbita Springs, site of the Urbita Lake Railway and since 1966, site of Inland Center mall.